Pop Music Theory

 theory is all about answering those questions.

-Here are a couple of things that distinguish these
+Here are some things that distinguish these lessons from

 Pop music emphasis.
 Much of the basic theory of "popular" music

-(including rock, blues, soul, country, jazz, etc.) is exactly the same as
+(including rock, blues, R&B, country, jazz, etc.) is exactly the same as

 classical music theory.
 However, pop music uses many patterns which